viamrobotics/docs/docs/tutorials/control/flutter-app.md

 ### Connect the screens together

-Now that you have the code for the screens in place, it's time to enable navigation between them.
+Now that you have the code for the screens in place, you can enable navigation between them.

 Connect the home screen to the locations screen by un-commenting the following two lines in <file>home_screen.dart</file>: